avinashsreeram/churn-analysis/README.md

 # Campaign Analysis: Customer Churn Prediction

 ## Overview
-This document outlines the methodology, data analysis, and implications of evaluating Campaign Type C, which targets departments contributing to the bottom 25% of revenue at Regork Company.
+This work outlines the methodology, data analysis, and implications of evaluating Campaign Type C, which targets departments contributing to the bottom 25% of revenue at Regork Company.
 The primary aim is to provide actionable insights into the campaign's return on investment (ROI) and to guide strategic marketing decisions.

 ## 1. Introduction
 The analysis assesses the impact of Campaign Type C on the least profitable departments within Regork.
 Understanding this can help optimize marketing efforts, leading to more effective resource allocation and enhanced overall profitability.